aosabook/500lines/contingent/chapter.rst

 ... """

-Since the contents have changed, the task responsible for reading the file in is now invalid:
+Since the contents have changed, we need to tell the Project that the task needs to be re-run:

->>> task = read, ('tutorial.txt',)
+>>> task = Task(read, ('tutorial.txt',))
 >>> project.invalidate(task)

-which means that everything gets rebuilt, because every document needs to change.
+The ``Project`` class supports a simple tracing facility that will tell us which tasks are executed in the course of a rebuild.
+Since the above change to ``tutorial.txt`` affect both its body and its title, everything downstream will need to be re-computed:

 >>> project.start_tracing()
 >>> project.rebuild()